The Offspring · Book of Giants (Qumran)

 What survived after the Flood

-But the spirits of the dead Giants, according to 1 Enoch 15 and the Book of Jubilees 10, were not extinguished with the bodies.
-The dispersed spirits became the demonic population of the post-Flood world — the unclean spirits the Gospels record, the named entities of the Goetia, the spirits the Catholic exorcists meet in the present hour.
+The bodies.
+Read that word again, because the tradition was careful with it.
+1 Enoch 15 and the Book of Jubilees 10 do not say the Giants ended.
+They say the bodies ended — and that something walked out of each drowned Giant and kept going.
+The dispersed spirits became the demonic population of the world after the water: the unclean spirits the Gospels record, the named entities the grimoires later catalogued, the things the Catholic exorcist still meets across a kitchen table in the present hour.
+The Giants died.
+Their ghosts went to work.
 See “The Operations That Survived” for the editorial throughline →